How Do I Get My Puppy To Use The Bathroom Outside?

 Seek professional help if needed

 If you're finding it particularly difficult to potty train your puppy, don't hesitate to seek professional help.
-Consult with your veterinarian or a professional trainer who can provide additional guidance and a personalized approach to meet your puppy's needs.
+Consult with your veterinarian or a professional dog trainer who can provide additional guidance and a personalized approach to meet your puppy's needs.
 They can help identify any underlying issues, offer specialized techniques, and ensure that you and your puppy are set up for success.

 Dealing with Accidents